christophsax/x13story/README.md

 adjustment problems, as it relies on free open source tools that can be installed anywhere with a single line of code (see above).

-For sharing, the `viewer` function allows you to interactively inspect X-13 stories anywhere on the web.
+For sharing, the `view` function allows you to interactively inspect X-13 stories anywhere on the web.
 For example, you can put it to [GitHub Gist](https://gist.github.com/christophsax/713ba85ec7540541a140cb000189e190) and make the link available to anyone you want, even without setting up an account.